Little Fockers: Release

+Reception

 Critical reception

-On Rotten Tomatoes, Little Fockers has an approval rating of 9%, based on 148 reviews, with an average rating of 3.7/10.
+On Rotten Tomatoes, Little Fockers has an approval rating of 10%, based on 147 reviews, with an average rating of 3.7/10.
 The site's critical consensus reads, "As star-studded as it is heartbreakingly lazy, Little Fockers takes the top-grossing trilogy to embarrassing new lows."
 On Metacritic, the film scored 27 out of 100, based on 32 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on a scale of A+ to F. On each of the three websites, it is Streisand's lowest-rated film.

 Empire magazine gave the film two stars out of five.
 Its conclusion: "There are inevitably moments when Hoffman or Wilson get a laugh, but on the whole, it’s the same again, but weaker and with fewer good jokes."

 Box office performance

 Little Fockers failed to match the opening-weekend gross of its predecessor, Meet the Fockers.
 It opened with $30.8 million during its opening weekend on approximately 5,000 screens at 3,536 locations across US and Canada.
 Overall, its five-day opening generated a total of $48.3 million.
 By comparison, Meet the Fockers made $46.1 million during the same weekend in 2004, for a five-day total of $70.5 million.
 Little Fockers grossed $148.4 million in the United States and Canada, and $162.2 million from other countries around the world, for a worldwide total of $310.7 million, making it the lowest-grossing film in the trilogy.